mnieber/react-default-props-context/README.md

 ### The default properties can be defined centrally

 It makes sense to use a central location to define the names and types of the default properties that are used in the application.
 This way, when using the default properties in your component, you are protected from misspelling the names, or using the wrong types.
-In the above example, we see how `color` and `size` can be defined in a global `dps.ts` file.
+In the above example, we see how `color` and `size` can be defined in a global `defaultProps.ts` file.

 ---